You want smart political talk without the meltdowns?

 I think Trump really hit on something with that.

-And our thought is we've been suffering um middle class and working class wages have not only not gone up but but gone down in the past thirty years, and and America needs a little me time.
+Middle class and working class wages have not only not gone up, but gone down in the past 30 years, and America needs a little me time.

-That was a big part, a big theme of of Trump's campaign and a winning theme that I completely 100% agree with.
+That was a big part, a big theme of Trump's campaign and a winning theme that I completely 100% agree with.

-Um at the time when we were supporting the Iraq war, we were accused by some of being um these warmongering hawks, neo-conservatives, and I've been always baffled by this slander.
+At the time, when we were supporting the Iraq War, we were accused by some of being these warmongering hawks, neoconservatives.

 Well, now I see that half of my party actually are war.

-Uh oh, did we just lose Anne Coulter?
+Uh-oh, did we just lose Ann Coulter?

 Wow.